jkenlooper/cookiecutter-chill/{{ cookiecutter.project_slug }}/README.md

   --domain {{ cookiecutter.site_domain }}
 ```

-Now that the letsencrypt certs have been made, all the services can be started.
+Now that the letsencrypt certs have been made, the nginx conf can be updated to
+use them.
+Uncomment the ssl certs in the nginx conf and build again.

 ```
+docker-compose -f docker-compose.yml -f docker-compose.production.yml build
 docker-compose -f docker-compose.yml -f docker-compose.production.yml up -d
 ```